-I am an experienced psychotherapist (LCSW) licensed (in NJ & NY).
+I am an experienced psychotherapist licensed in NJ & NY.
 In my private practice in Bergen County, NJ, I work primarily with adults, couples, adolescents as well as children and their families.
 I believe that each human chooses their own path in life and in healing, and therefore I offer a broader approach to therapy than the traditional talk therapy.

-After graduating with a masters degree (MSW) from Rutgers University in NJ, I completed extensive training in trauma treatment (including EMDR); advanced training (2.5 years) in Jungian Sand Tray Therapy, and I am an advanced candidate at the 5-year post-grad training in psychoanalysis at New Jersey Institute for Psychoanalysis.
-Currently, I am also enrolled in a certificate program to become an equine-facilitated psychotherapist at HERD Institute in Orlando, FL.
+After graduating with a masters degree (MSW) from Rutgers University in NJ, I completed extensive training in trauma treatment (including EMDR); advanced training (2.5 years) in Jungian Sand Therapy, and a 5-year post-graduate training in psychoanalysis at New Jersey Institute for Psychoanalysis.
+In 2020 I added to my practice equine-facilitated programs for individuals, couples and organizations.
+These take place at Wise Horse Ranch in Branchville, NJ.

-Prior to becoming a therapist, my career included 15 years in various senior marketing positions in several technology companies.
-I earned a masters degree in business (MBA) from MCNY, NY and I hold a BA degree in Humanities with a major in philosophy.
+Prior to becoming a therapist, my career included 10 years in marketing positions in several technology companies.
+I earned a masters degree in business (MBA) from MCNY, NY and I hold a BA degree in Humanities with a major in philosophy from Israel.

-In addition to English, I also conduct therapy in Hebrew & Russian.
+In addition to English, I am fluent in Hebrew & Russian.

-Specializing in Anxiety & Depression Treatments, Trauma & Couples Therapy
+Specializing in Anxiety & Depression Treatments, Trauma & Couple Therapy

 Couple therapy usually promotes communication among spouses.
 While verbal expression of your inner world seems to be the center of couple therapy for years, it represents only approximately 10% of human communication.
 How do we communicate then?